 Nevada is also the site of the newest and largest VA center in the U.S., the first integrated Health Village in the world, and the Las Vegas Medical District (a collaborative hub of education, training, and research).

 Word renowned integrated healthcare systems and hospitals rely on the most talented administrators.
+The Nevada Department of Employment, Training, and Rehabilitation projects a 29.6 percent rate of growth for jobs in this field over the period between 2018 and 2028.
 Whether entering the field or advancing to executive level positions, Nevada’s expanding healthcare sector provides near endless opportunities for skilled health administrators.
-As of 2014, the Nevada Workforce Primer reported that medical and health services managers in the state earned an average salary of $105,540, slightly higher than the national average of $103,680.

 Careers in health administration have one thing in common: they all require a post-secondary education.
 While many lower-to-mid-level jobs in health administration are open to candidates that possess a bachelor’s degree, more advanced director and executive-level positions require candidates to hold a master’s degree in health administration or a similar field.